IvanM26/marine_data_shinyapp/README.md

 ## App description
 This app:

-- allows the user select a vessel type from a dropdown field
+- allows the user select a vessel type from a dropdown field (they are in alphabetical order)
-- allows the user select a vessel from a dropdown field (available vessels correspond to the selected type)
+- allows the user select a vessel from a dropdown field (available vessels correspond to the selected type).
+They are also in alphabetical order.
 - finds, for the vessel selected, the observation when it sailed the longest distance between two consecutive observations.
 If there is a situation when a vessel moves exactly the same amount of meters, it selects the most recent.
 - displays that on the map, showing two points: the beginning and the end of the movement.
 The points are colored based on whether the vessel was in movement or parked.
 Changing type and vessel name re-renders the map.
 - provide a short note saying how much the ship sailed, in meters.